klaftertief/email_newsletters/readme.md

 		</recipients>
 	</data>

-The important thing to note is: For each newsletter channel you will have to configure the `entry` nodes as well as the appendant `email` and `name` nodes.
+The important thing to note is: For each Email Newsletter field you will have to configure the `entry` nodes as well as the appendant `email` and `name` nodes.
 In the above case all these nodes are named "as expected" - but this is not necessary.

 If you use more than one datasource, the output might look like this: